sourcegraph/sourcegraph-public-snapshot/.github/PULL_REQUEST_TEMPLATE.md

 TL;DR
 -----

-[One-line description of the change]
+[TODO: One-line description of the change]

 Description
 ----------

-[Detailed description of the change]
+[TODO: Detailed description of the change]

 - [ ] This change includes hacks or adds significant complexity.
 - [ ] Every exported definition has a docstring.
 New packages have a package doc.

 Test plan
 ---------

-[Description of what you've done to test the change and what the reviewer should do]
+[TODO: Description of what you've done to test the change and what the reviewer should do]

 - [ ] Security: there are no any security regressions.
 - [ ] [Ops](checklist.md#ops): monitoring / alerts / user tracking have been updated or are unnecessary.